Non-coding RNAs in Aging:

 The Regulation of Aging

-The group of guest scientist Manja Marz is a cooperation group between the Friedrich Schiller University (FSU) Jena and the FLI - located at the FSU, and associated at the FLI.
+The group of Manja Marz is associated to the FLI as a cooperation group between the Friedrich Schiller University (FSU) Jena and the FLI - located at the FSU.
 It deals with the regulation of aging.

 A vaste amount of the known vertebrate genes are transcribed as non-coding RNAs (ncRNAs), small molecules playing an important role in the regulation of all kinds of biological pathways.
 Micro-RNAs